Hanuman: Ramayana

 Hanuman finds Sita in the Ashoka grove, and delivers her Rama's ring.

 The Sundara Kanda, the fifth book in the Ramayana, focuses on Hanuman.
 Hanuman meets Rama in the last year of the latter's 14-year exile, after the demon king Ravana had kidnapped Sita.
 With his brother Lakshmana, Rama is searching for his wife Sita.
-This, and related Rama legends are the most extensive stories about Hanuman.
+This, and related Rama tales are the most extensive stories about Hanuman.

 Numerous versions of the Ramayana exist within India.
-These present variant legends of Hanuman, Rama, Sita, Lakshamana and Ravana.
+These present variant stories of Hanuman, Rama, Sita, Lakshmana and Ravana.
 The figures and their descriptions vary, in some cases quite significantly.

 Mahabharata

 Roadside Hanuman shrine south of Chennai, Tamil Nadu.

 The Mahabharata is another major epic which has a short mention of Hanuman.
 In Book 3, the Vana Parva of the Mahabharata, he is presented as a half-brother of Bhima, who meets him accidentally on his way to Mount Kailasha.
 A man of extraordinary strength, Bhima is unable to move Hanuman's tail, making him realize and acknowledge the strength of Hanuman.
 This story attests to the ancient chronology of Hanuman.
 It is also a part of artwork and reliefs such as those at the Vijayanagara ruins.